 Ableton Live is a unique software that incorporates a non-linear approach to music production.
-Using Ableton Live, you'll learn to use the software as a reliable playback platform commonly used for live performance applications.
-This course will also demonstrate Ableton's production ability to remix, create, produce, record and mix projects using the included effects and software instruments.
-You must have access to Ableton software and supporting equipment.
-You must have access to Ableton software and supporting equipment (see instructor for academic pricing).
+Using Ableton Live, students will learn to use the software as a reliable playback platform commonly used for live performance applications.
+This course will also demonstrate Ableton's production ability to remix, create, produce, record, and mix projects using the included effects and software instruments.
+Students must have access to Ableton software and supporting equipment.
+(See instructor for academic pricing.)
+Prerequisite: MTE 220 or instructor approval.